Looking up at them, Looking down from them, seeing them from a distance, in

 Londoners looked on in dispair and shock.

-I'm a supporter of the Twin Towers II project, put forward by Trump, in order to rebuild the World Trade Center buildings again, looking exactly as they were before - but even higher.
+I'm a supporter of the Twin Towers II project.
+To rebuild the World Trade Center Twin Towers again, looking exactly as they were before - but even higher.